 Chelsea fires coach Roberto Di Matteo

-"The team's recent performances and results have not been good enough and the owner and the board felt that a change was necessary now to keep the club moving in the right direction as we head into a vitally important part of the season,'' Chelsea said in a statement on its website.
+"The team's recent performances and results have not been good enough and the owner and the board felt that a change was necessary now to keep the club moving in the right direction as we head into a vitally important part of the season,'' Chelsea said in a statement.

-In the Premier League, Chelsea had been leading for much of the season but now is third behind Manchester City and Manchester United.
+In the Premier League, Chelsea had been leading for much of the season but now trails Manchester City and Manchester United after picking up just two points from its last four matches.